kubecost/openshift-helm-chart/README-install-guide.md

 ```

 _Cloud Integration:_
-Cloud Integration is optional.
+Cloud Integration is optional and only used on a primary cluster.
 If enabled, Kubecost will pull actual billing from the cloud provider to reconcile the short-term OnDemand prices with actual.
 See [this repo](https://github.com/kubecost/poc-common-configurations) for examples for each cloud provider.

  > Note that on-prem custom pricing is supported as well.
 Contact us for help with this.